therealrinku/awwsome-components/README.md

 ## About The Project

-Socials.js provides you an easy to use APIs to interact with various social media APIs like fb graph api, instagram api, twitter api and many more. currently fb graph api is supported but support for other social medias coming soon.
+Socials.js provides you an easy to use APIs to interact with various social media APIs like FB graph API, Instagram api, X api and more coming soon currently fb graph api is supported but support for other social medias coming soon.